niczem/trawler/README.md

    get video metadata per hashtag, download them and analyse the text using easyOCR
    - **url**
    generic http scraper
+   - **urlscreenshotter**
-   - ** scrapes comma separated list of urls and creates screenshot of each of them** "
+   scrapes comma separated list of urls and creates screenshot of each of them"

 ### Create your own datasource
     - copy template dir in ./jobs